testnetmomon/nodefarm/README.md

+## NODEPAY FARMING USING PROXIES

-## Paste your proxies inside proxy.txt and the token inside tokens.txt
+# Paste your proxies inside proxy.txt and the token inside tokens.txt

 # **To use multiple accounts, in which case one proxy from each line will be assigned to one token in each line (1 token = 1 proxy), paste all your tokens in the ```token.txt``` file and make sure there are matching number of proxies in the ```proxy.txt``` file.**